ronanociosoig/inTune/README.md

 The previous button loads all the songs into the memory cache again.
 This could be optimised to re-use the previously loaded songs.

 It would be nice to add a force touch to the search results, and to the music player view.

+Add songs to a favorits list.

+Show search history.

+Open song preview pages.

+Replace the networking code with Moya, and update the tests.

+Inject mock data for the UI testing such that it can work offline and the results would always be consistent.

+Improve the UI tests and layout in the results cells and song detail view.